-- VNF vendors, who want to onboard their VNF in OSM following best practices
+- VNF vendors, who wanted to onboard their VNF in OSM following best practices

-- System Integrators, who want to develop their expertise with OSM
+- System Integrators, who wanted to develop their expertise with OSM

-- Service providers, who want to get first hand operational experience with OSM
+- Service providers, who wanted to get first hand operational experience with OSM

-- Academia and Universities, who are using or considering OSM as platform for their research activities in networking
+- Academia and Universities, who were using or considering OSM as platform for their research activities in networking

-- Experimented developers and users that want to share and test with the community
+- Experimented developers and users that wanted to share and test with the community

-- Participants are expected to have user-level knowledge of Linux and be familiar with NFV and SDN concepts
+- Participants were expected to have user-level knowledge of Linux and be familiar with NFV and SDN concepts

-- A remote environment will be made available for participants, if you prefer to install in your own laptop, please follow the OSM Quick Start Guide.
+- A remote environment was made available for participants, or they could install it on their own laptop, please follow the OSM Quick Start Guide.
 Main requirements: